oatlog/oatlog/doc/report/main.typ

 == Future work

-#TODO[Compare performance with Datalog engines, borrow more tricks from there]
+/*#TODO[Compare performance with Datalog engines, borrow more tricks from there] OUT OF SCOPE */

 Aside from studying how implementation details drive performance differences in Oatlog and egglog, possible future work on Oatlog includes adding features to improve egglog compatibility, smaller